 There are several advantages to the use of fiber laser:

-Let’s sum up.
 The main advantages of laser manufacturing include non-contact tooling, flexibility, more environmental friendliness, and very high quality.
-Laser manufacturing is implemented in several industries in a very large range of applications.
+Laser manufacturing is implemented in several industries in many applications, especially laser engraving, which uses lasers to engrave an object.
+(A laser engraving machine selectively removes microscopic layers of material, thus creating visible marks on the treated surface.)

 The different laser technologies yield a large range of laser beam characteristics such as wavelength, pulse duration, energy and power, beam quality, pulse shaping, which allow adapting the laser tool to a large range of micro-machining.
-The possibilities offered with laser equipment for micro-machining are increasing, as shown with the recent processes of surface structuration which have a huge potential.
-The figure below summarizes different applications and uses of laser machining, considering the pulse duration and the processing depth.
+The possibilities offered with laser equipment for micro-machining are increasing, with the recent processes of surface structuration which have a huge potential.